Colonial Birth Rights

 The new citizenship act allows for differentiated types of British citizenship (specifically British born nationals versus British overseas nationals).
-This was a strategic means to stop issuing British passports through colonies (the British government specifically stopped colonial birth rights from being passed down through birth).
+This was a strategic means to stop issuing British passports through colonies (the British government specifically stopped colonial birthrights from being passed down through birth).
 During this time, the British government also stopped issuing British citizenship through marriage.

 In the 21st century, this now means that even if your parents hold British passports, it does not mean that you (their children) can automatically qualify to claim British nationality (in order to get a British passport).
-Click here to find out more about how UK birth rights operate.

 We often get contacted to say: “My parents have a British passport, so I should qualify for one?“.